Freight Shipping from Toledo to Houston

 How much does it cost to ship freight from Toledo to Houston?

-Full truckload (FTL) rates from Toledo, OH to Houston, TX currently range from $2,946-$3,631 for a standard dry van load over the 1,370-mile route.
+Full truckload (FTL) rates from Toledo, OH to Houston, TX currently range $2,946-$3,631 (roughly $2.17-$2.68 per mile over 1,370 miles).
 LTL shipments typically cost $954-$1,565 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Toledo to Houston?